-FLY Leasing Limited (FLY Leasing) is a tax resident in Ireland.
-Accordingly, dividends that FLY Leasing pays may be subject to an Irish dividend withholding tax.
-It is expected that United States (U.S.) shareholders will receive dividends that FLY Leasing pays free of the dividend withholding tax.
+FLY Leasing Limited is a tax resident in Ireland.
+Accordingly, dividends that FLY Leasing has paid in the past may be subject to an Irish dividend withholding tax.
+It is expected that United States (U.S.) shareholders would have received past dividends free of the dividend withholding tax.

 Shareholders may receive an exemption to the dividend withholding tax provided that they supply the necessary documentation.
 This service is automatically provided for most U.S. shareholders by Globe Tax for a customary fee of $0.005 per share.